WPChill/download-monitor/readme.txt

 = 1.0.0 =
 * Complete rewrite of the plugin making use of custom post types and other best practices.
 Fresh start version '1' to prevent auto-updates (legacy importer needs to be used to migrate from old versions).

-== Upgrade Notice ==

-= 1.0.0 =
-To update from legacy versions use the legacy importer](http://mikejolley.com/projects/download-monitor/add-ons/legacy-importer/).